In-Drawer Knife Block: Build Your Own

 Assembly

 Glue slats to spacers in sequence.
-Clamp the assembly flat, ensuring slat alignment.
-After cure, add the base.
-Sand the assembled block smooth.
+Clamp the assembly flat, checking slat alignment as you go.
+After the glue cures, add the base.
+Sand the assembled block smooth — 120 to 220 grit progression, paying attention to the slot entries where your hands will reach in daily.

 Finishing